How to Make Your Own DIY Painting Canvas — Easy Step-by-Step Guide

 4. 4

-Lay your canvas fabric flat on a clean surface, right side down.
-Place the assembled wooden frame on top of the fabric, centered.
+Lay your canvas fabric flat on a clean, spacious surface, ensuring the right side (the side you intend to paint on) is facing down.
+Carefully place the assembled wooden frame on top of the fabric, centering it precisely.
+This ensures an even distribution of fabric around the frame.

 5. 5